POLICIES OF THE EARL MARSHAL OF ÆTHELMEARC

-A. All warranted marshals are expected to exhibit a minimum level of activity.
+A. All warranted siege weapons marshals are expected to exhibit a minimum level of activity.

-1. Marshals who report little or no activity over the course of a one-year period will not have their warrants renewed.
+B. Marshals that report little or no activity for a prolonged period of time will not have their warrants renewed.

 a.
 Must successfully complete the warranting procedure.